fossyy/tunnel-please/README.md

 ### SSH Key Auto-Generation

-If the SSH private key specified in `SSH_PRIVATE_KEY` doesn't exist, the application will automatically generate a new 4096-bit RSA key pair at the specified location.
+The application will automatically generate a new 4096-bit RSA key pair at `certs/ssh/id_rsa` if it doesn't exist.
 This makes it easier to get started without manually creating SSH keys.
+SSH keys are stored separately from TLS certificates.

 ### Memory Optimization